tchigher/sliding-sheet/README.md

   <img width="205px" alt="Example of a SlidingSheet" src="assets/example.gif"/>
 </a>

-Click <a href="https://github.com/BendixMa/sliding-sheet/blob/master/example/lib/main.dart">here</a> to view this example.
+Click <a href="https://github.com/BendixMa/sliding-sheet/blob/master/example/lib/main.dart">here</a> to view the full example.

 ## Installing